rimihaeg/workout-tracker/readme.md

 | */me/sets?limit={int}* |

 ## HTML, CSS and Thymeleaf
-The CSS consists of one main file, styles.css, and an extra file for the specific pages.
+The CSS consists of one main file, styles.css, and an extra file for each specific page.
 This way CSS attributes used on every page do not have to be duplicated in separate style sheets whilst reducing the need for one big sheet for the whole application.

 The styles.css file also contains a selector that resets some basic styles a browser might add, like white borders around the edges.

 To navigate the website, the HTML makes use of a nav tag.
-This element contains links to the homepage, login if the user is not logged in or the users personal page if the user is logged in, the exercises page, and the users page if the user is logged in.
+This element contains links to the homepage (login if the user is not logged in or the users personal page if the user is logged in), the exercises page, and, if the user is logged in, the users page.

 The form text inputs make use of placeholder texts to inform the user of the type of input expected to be used.